CedricDumont/blog/src/posts/2015/04-12-build-app-with-aurelia-in-visual-studio-2015.md

 title: "Build App with Aurelia in Visual Studio 2015"
 categories: ["How-to", "javascript"]
 tags: ["aurelia"]
-excerpt: "This is a quick _How-To_ open the Aurelia Skeleton project in Visual Studio 2015\.
-(The bad thing f..."
+excerpt: "This is a quick _How-To_ open the Aurelia Skeleton project in Visual Studio 2015"
 ---

 This is a quick _How-To_ open the Aurelia Skeleton project in Visual Studio 2015\.
 (The bad thing for now CTP6, is that it does not support ES6 syntax).